 How fast does a 6 volt go?

 Because the motor should match the voltage, you cannot put a 6V battery into a 12V battery car.
-If you do this, it will be underpowered and the car may not move at all.
+If you do this, it will be underpowered and the car may not move at all but you can put a 12V battery into a 6V Power Wheels.

 How fast does a 12 volt go?